"I Am All The Dianes"

 In a way that says you are all the Dianes.

-That's a joke from Bojack Horseman, my favorite show on Netflix.
-Diane takes a drug called "gushie" and suddenly has a mind-opening experience.
+Diane is a character on Bojack Horseman.
+In one episode, she takes a drug called "gushie" and suddenly has a mind-opening experience.
 She realizes that she thinks she knows who she is, but in fact, she is so much more.
-Scroll below the photo for the quote from the episode, in which Diane talks to her husband, Mr. Peanutbutter, while on gushie.